Waterloo (blog post): Responses from Frum and wife

 Frum's wife, Danielle Crittenden, defended her husband in a post to FrumForum.
 Without going into specifics or naming anyone, she decried the "dishonest slurs on his character and integrity by people who know him, and in some cases have known him for many years—truly ugly suggestions that David is motivated by cynicism or sycophancy, or both."
-Sounding the same theme as her husband's original post, she admonished conservatives for becoming what they had once deplored: "The thuggish demagoguery of the Limbaughs and Becks is a trait we once derided in the old socialist Left.
+Sounding the same theme as her husband's original post, she admonished Republicans for becoming what they had once deplored: "The thuggish demagoguery of the Limbaughs and Becks is a trait we once derided in the old socialist Left.
 Well boys, take a look in the mirror.
 It is us now."

 A day after Murray's suggestion that Frum had been fired by AEI for his increasing absence there, Frum posted a response to that as well, calling Murray's post "especially unpleasant".
-In Frum's account of his meeting with Brooks, the timing of which did not seem to him to be coincidental, the AEI president had denied to him that his vocal dissent from the hardline conservative opposition to the ACA had any relation to his action and felt bad about having to make the decision.
+In Frum's account of his meeting with Brooks, the timing of which did not seem to him to be coincidental, the AEI president had denied to him that his vocal dissent from the hardline opposition to the ACA had any relation to his action and felt bad about having to make the decision.
 But, Frum also said, Brooks told him "donors were becoming much more specific about where they wanted their money to go."

 "Was I terminated for under-productivity?"
 Frum asked.
 "If you'll believe that, you'll believe anything."
 He told readers he had, during his time at AEI, written three books, over a thousand newspaper and magazine articles as well as delivering many lectures and writing profusely online.
 He had also written speeches for politicians, and worked on a presidential campaign, without pay.
 Frum had also taking a leading role in opposing Harriet Miers' nomination to the Supreme Court.
 "Does AEI seriously suggest that it fired the man who led the battle that made possible Samuel Alito's confirmation to the Supreme Court because I didn't pick up my snail mail often enough?"

 Frum's response to Murray's suggestion that he had been uninvolved in the behind-the-scenes work of AEI offered further proof that politics had been behind his dismissal.
 At the 2009 AEI World Forum conference, which he had attended, Lynne Cheney took him to task for his increasing criticisms of Limbaugh.
 He had not been invited to the 2010 event despite, he claimed, getting several distinguished international guests to attend.

 Lastly, Frum argued, Murray was being personally hypocritical in some of his statements.
 He noted that Murray likewise admitted to not being present much at AEI either, due to the long commute from his Burkittsville, Maryland, home.
 "If that's a firing offense, I'll see him at the soup kitchen."
 In a later update Frum also called out Murray for taking him to task for his minimal posting to the AEI blog on National Review's group blog.